-Refer to Important Safety Precautions on page 23.
+Refer to Important Safety Precautions on page 33.

-To safely operate your CRF, the tires must be the proper type (off-road) and size, in good condition with adequate tread, and correctly inflated.
+To safely operate your motorcycle, your tires must be the proper type and size, in good condition with adequate tread, and correctly inflated for the load you are carrying.

-WARNING
+A WARNING

 Using tires that are excessively worn or improperly inflated can cause a crash in which you can be seriously hurt or killed.